seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 the full, it culminates in Nibbāna.

-In the *Rādhasaṁyutta* of the *Saṁyutta Nikāya* we find the Venerable *Rādha* putting a series of questions to the Buddha to get an explanation.[^fn42] First of all he asks:
+In the *Rādhasaṁyutta* of the *Saṁyutta Nikāya* we find the Venerable *Rādha* putting a series of questions to the Buddha to get an explanation.
+First of all he asks:

+> *Sammādassanaṁ pana, bhante, kimatthiyaṁ?*[^fn42]
+>
-*Sammādassanaṁ pana, bhante, kimatthiyaṁ*?
-"For what purpose is right vision?"
+> For what purpose is right vision?

+And the Buddha gives the answer:

+> *Sammādassanaṁ kho, Rādha, nibbidatthaṁ*,
+>
-And the Buddha gives the answer: *Sammādassanaṁ kho, Rādha, nibbidatthaṁ*, "*Rādha*, right vision is for purposes of disgust or dejection".
+> *Rādha*, right vision is for purposes of disgust or dejection.

 And that is to say, disgust for *saṁsāra*.

 The next question is: for what purpose is disgust?
 And the Buddha answers: disgust is for dispassion.
 What is the purpose of dispassion?
 The purpose of